Guggums.com

 “Short, sad, and strange her life; it must have seemed to her like a troubled dream.”

-It’s a line that reads like an epitaph, evoking an image of Siddal as a fragile, ethereal figure drifting through a melancholic haze—an Ophelia in a laudanum fog.
-But Allingham’s words were written with the full knowledge of how Siddal’s life ended.
-Are they truly reflective of her reality, or are they colored by hindsight and tragedy?
+It’s a line that reads like an epitaph, evoking an image of Siddal as a fragile, ethereal figure drifting through a melancholic haze, an Ophelia in a laudanum fog.
+Allingham’s words seem colored by hindsight and tragedy.

 The mythologizing of Elizabeth Siddal began early and has deepened with time.
-Many of us first discover her through the infamous tale of her exhumation—a grotesque detail that simultaneously horrifies and fascinates.
+Many of us first discover her through the infamous tale of her exhumation.
+It’s a grotesque detail that simultaneously horrifies and fascinates.
 Stories like this, combined with her melancholy poetry and early death, have contributed to her legacy as a spectral muse more than as a living, breathing artist.

 IMG 2656

 Take, for instance, the account of Siddal posing as Ophelia for John Everett Millais.
 Wearing an antique gown, she lay in a bathtub filled with water so that Millais could faithfully capture the floating fabric and her flowing hair.
-Oil lamps were placed beneath the tub to keep the water warm, but they eventually went out.
-Lizzie, too timid or too committed to interrupt the session, remained silent.
+Lizzie, too timid or too committed to interrupt the session, remained silent when the oil lamps warming the tub went out.
 She caught pneumonia, and her father, incensed, threatened to sue.

-Though the story is now firmly embedded in Pre-Raphaelite lore, it wasn’t widely known during her lifetime.
-The earliest published account seems to come from Arthur Hughes in The Life and Letters of Sir John Everett Millais, released after Millais’ death.
-It’s one of many examples of how Siddal’s life has been reconstructed in hindsight—more legend than lived experience.
+The earliest published account of this came from Arthur Hughes in The Life and Letters of Sir John Everett Millais, released after Millais’ death.
+It’s one of many examples of how we reconstruct her life in hindsight; more legend than lived experience.

-Much of the focus on Siddal isn’t really about her at all—it’s about the men around her, especially her husband, Dante Gabriel Rossetti.
-Her life story is often filtered through the lens of his grief, his seances, and his eventual breakdown.
-We hear how he placed a book of his poetry in her coffin, only to have her exhumed years later to retrieve it.
-We are told how her golden hair had continued to grow in death, a macabre flourish that reinforces her otherworldly reputation.
+Much of the focus on Siddal isn’t really about her at all.
+We see her life story through a filter of Dante Gabriel Rossetti’s grief and eventual breakdown.
+Placing a book of his poetry in her coffin, only to have her exhumed years later to retrieve it.
+Or how her golden hair had continued to grow in death, a macabre flourish that reinforces her otherworldly reputation.

 Saint George And The Princess Sabra